hapijs/joi/API.md

 ### `string`

 Generates a schema object that matches a string data type.
 Note that empty strings are not allowed by default and must be enabled with `allow('')`.
+However, if you want to specify a default value in case of empty string you have to use a different pattern: `Joi.string().empty('').default('default value')`.
+This tells joi that the empty string should be considered as an empty value (instead of invalid) and which value to use as default.

 Supports the same methods of the [`any()`](#any) type.